 Warren Nash, Executive Director of The Von Allmen Center for Entrepreneurship, also provided important support.
-This Center is the epicenter for entrepreneurship and commercialization at the University of Kentucky and in the Bluegrass Region.
-The Center brings together students, researchers, clinicians, mentors, service providers, and investors to create new businesses and jobs in the Commonwealth.
-The Von Allmen Center has been part of the Kentucky Innovation Network since its inception in 2002 (vace.uky.edu).
+This Center is the epicenter for entrepreneurship at the University of Kentucky.
+The Center brings together students, mentors, service providers, and regional entrepreneurs to promote the creation of new businesses in the Commonwealth (vace.uky.edu).
 Warren Nash is the Executive Director of the Von Allmen Center and he can be contacted at 859.257.6871 or warren.nash@uky.edu.